Read time 7 minutes

-I think the next step in sustainability is that people are getting on board with the idea that we need to start living mindfully and incorporate this way of living in every facet of our lives – be it the sustainable home design or clean eating.
-With an ever increasing population there is no way farmers would be able to keep up with us.
-It also is the trust knowing exactly what goes into your food and where it comes from.
-I definitely like the idea that you are able to grow and harvest your own food right there from your kitchen.
+I think the next step in sustainability is that people are getting on board with the idea that we need to start living mindfully and incorporate this way of living into every facet of our lives – be it the sustainable home design or clean eating.
+With an ever-increasing population, there is no way farmers would be able to keep up with us.
+It also is the trust in knowing exactly what goes into your food and where it comes from.
+I definitely like the idea that you are able to grow and harvest your own food right there in your kitchen.
 Appliances like Natufia automatically elevate the sustainability marker of any design project per se.

 I see kitchens becoming more sustainable, more fresh produce focused, and packed with technology – Natufia fully sustains this idea.

-What’s your vision on sustainability in interior design in the next 5-10 years?
+What’s your vision for sustainability in interior design in the next 5-10 years?

-How do the new generation perceive living spaces now and in the future?
+How does the new generation perceive living spaces now and in the future?

-People are realising that they need to pay more attention to the place they’re living in
+People are realizing that they need to pay more attention to the place they’re living in

-TIPS for those who would like to start career in interior design
+TIPS for those who would like to start a career in interior design

 What tips do you have for students starting their career in interior design?